 - 9" x 5" Loaf Pan

-Preheat the oven to 400°F. Slice the squash into 4 wedges and discard seeds.
+Preheat the oven to 400°F. Slice the squash into 4 wedges, discard seeds and lightly drizzle with oil.
 Bake until very tender, about 40 minutes.
 Cool completely.
-Scrape flesh from skin and puree until smooth.
+Scrape flesh from skin and puree until smooth (if mixture is too thick to blend, add 1 tbsp of water ).
 Measure 1 cup of puree for recipe use.

-Preheat again or keep oven at 350° F. Grease and line two sides of loaf pan with parchment paper allowing overhang for handles.
+Preheat oven to 350° F. Grease and line two sides of loaf pan with parchment paper allowing overhang for handles.

-In a large bowl whisk together the dry ingredients: flours, cocoa powder, baking powder, baking soda, and salt.
-In another large bowl whisk together all the wet ingredients: squash puree, coconut oil, coconut sugar, eggs, and vanilla extract.
-Pour the dry ingredients into the wet and whisk until combined.
+In a large bowl whisk together the flours, cocoa powder, baking powder, baking soda, and salt.
+Using a hand held mixer, mix together the squash puree, coconut oil, coconut sugar, eggs, and vanilla extract.
+Pour the dry ingredients into the wet and blend until just combined.
 Fold in the chopped chocolate.
 Pour batter into prepared loaf pan and smooth top with a spatula or back of a spoon.
-Bake for 50-60 minutes, or when a toothpick inserted in the middle comes out clean.
+Bake for 50 minutes, or when a toothpick inserted in the middle comes out clean.
 Cool in pan for 15 minutes.
 Remove cake from pan and allow to cool completely on a cooling rack.